View of St. Augustine from the Castillo de San Marcos. Source: 1885 St. Augustine City Directory

 Historic Preservation Incentives

 The first benefit of preserving your historic home or property is the honorary distinction.
-If your property is in a historic district (national or local register) you may be eligible for a property tax exemption to a major rehabilitation.
+If your property is in a historic district (national or local register) you may be eligible for a property tax exemption for a major rehabilitation.
 If it is an income producing property you may be eligible for a federal tax credit.
 In either of these cases, you should consult with a professional to help you analyze your potential tax benefits.

 There are also incentives for rehabilitating a historic structure because there are options for flexibility with the building code.
 Please consult with the Planning and Building Department for more information.